ritterim/rimdev-blog/_posts/2016-04-14-postman-effectively-storing-and-using-tests-in-a-git-repository.md

 ## The import/export roundtrip

 When using the Postman GUI, requests are stored *internally*.
-This is useful for those who primarily *(or, only)* use the GUI tool.
+This *internal* storage is useful for those who primarily *(or, only)* use the GUI tool.
 But, this creates another *state* that may or may not match the current state of the repository. **This is perhaps the biggest pain point of this approach.**

 To address this, you'll need to import the *latest* into the GUI runner as necessary, since it won't automatically be updated as the repository evolves.
 Then, you'll need to export any changes back out to commit them. **For this reason, I recommend leaning on the command line runner as much as possible -- and using the GUI tool only as necessary for test authoring.** Import what you need into the Postman GUI, make any changes, export the changes, and commit them.